alfaloo/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `deleteappt 2` deletes the 2nd appointment in the mediCLI system.
+* `list` followed by `deleteappt 2` deletes the 2nd appointment in the MediCLI system.
 * `apptforpatient S1234567A` followed by `deleteappt 1` deletes the 1st appointment in the results of the `apptforpatient` search command.
 * `apptfordoctor S1234567B` followed by `deleteappt 2` deletes the 2nd appointment in the results of the `apptfordoctor` search command.